 <Unidentified Earthworm 0000000001 added to memory.>

-At this point.
-A quaint pile of soil has accumulated on the floor of my cavern just below the opening to my tunnel.
-As my absurdly convenient near-perfect memory helpfully informs me, soil is supposed to be loaded with mesofauna; tiny animals that live in the soil feeding on decaying material, fungi, bacteria, roots, each other, etc. I bet killing them would yield similar results to the worm incident.
+At this point, a quaint pile of soil has accumulated on the floor of my cavern just below the opening to my tunnel.
+As my absurdly convenient, near-perfect memory helpfully informs me, soil is supposed to be loaded with mesofauna; tiny animals who live in the soil feeding on decaying material, fungi, bacteria, roots, each other, etc. I bet killing them would yield similar results to the worm incident.

 To start, I carve a heavy slab of stone from the wall and slide it over to the pile of dirt.
 I then lift it atop the pile and grind it up against the rhyolite floor in an attempt to kill any tiny animals that may have been living in the soil currently being ground up.

 <Unidentified Mite 0000000001 added to memory.>